ag513/Staff-Directory/README.md

 # Staff-Directory
-A project on Staff Directory of STIEN IAS
+A project on Staff Directory of Stien IAS